AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 A **baseline** is an element showing the **planned duration** of a regular or parent [task](#tasks_\(actual\)).

-Use the following data fields:
+The following data fields are used to set baselines:

 * `baselineStart` to set start dates
 * `baselineEnd` to set end dates